williamjturkel/H3885G-FW25/README.md

 Professor William J. Turkel <br/>
 Department of History, The University of Western Ontario

+### Course Description

+In this course, students learn to use cutting-edge large language models (LLMs) and other computational techniques to find, evaluate and analyze digital sources for advanced research in the humanities and social sciences.
+We take a top-down, project-based approach using the Google Gemini ecosystem, focusing on translating complex research methodologies into functional, AI-powered workflows.
+The shift from a programmatic environment to the high-level, agentic capabilities of the Gemini ecosystem allows students to focus on research questions, as ‘vibe coding’ handles the heavy lifting of code generation.
+No previous programming experience is required.
+The focus is on enabling ambitious research projects that were previously difficult or impossible for non-programmers.

 ### Shared Research Domain

 The shared research domain for the entire semester is **Digital Archives of the Vietnam War**.